 Are you looking for a way to re-purpose almond pulp?
 If you are, then checkout the easiest, tastiest Spirulina Almond Pulp Bars.
 These bars are raw, gluten-free, dairy-free, and made with just 5 ingredients!
 If you don’t have almond pulp, no problem.
 You can substitute the almond pulp with almond flour.
-These spirulina bars are made with just almond pulp (or almond flour), gluten free rolled oats, coconut oil, dates, and spirulina.
+These spirulina bars are made with just almond pulp (or almond flour), gluten-free rolled oats, coconut oil, dates, and spirulina.
 All you need is a blender or food processor to make them!

-What is Nut Pulp?
+What is Almond Pulp?

 If you don’t have almond pulp, no problem!
 You can use almond flour as a substitute for almond pulp in this recipe.